gardener/gardener-extension-provider-aws/docs/usage/usage.md

 For more details on EFA, see the [AWS EFA documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa.html).
 For instance-specific recommended NIC layouts, see [Maximize network bandwidth on EC2 instances with multiple network cards](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-acc-inst-types.html).

+### Security group

+When at least one worker pool has an EFA-enabled network interface (`type: efa` or `type: efa-only`), the infrastructure controller automatically adds a self-referencing egress rule (`protocol: -1`, source/destination = the worker security group itself) to the shoot's worker security group.
+This is required because EFA traffic uses the Scalable Reliable Datagram (SRD) protocol, which is not authorized by CIDR-based rules.
+AWS evaluates CIDR rules and security-group-id rules at different layers, and EFA traffic is only matched by the latter, even though the security group already allows `egress 0.0.0.0/0`.
+See AWS's [Get started with EFA, Step 1: Prepare an EFA-enabled security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html#efa-start-security) for details.

 ## Placement